 But what if you’re writing a much less traditional 30-minute television show?

 Atlanta transcends what it means to be a comedy.
 It has funny moments, but for the most part, this show thrives in presenting bluntness to the viewer.

 It’s about life, and sometimes life is funny, but in this opening, we see a darker side.

 Opening on this robbery is incredibly poetic.
 The robbery is not a factor in the episode.
 But it’s a statement about Atlanta as a whole.

 If you want to understand this city and this show, then you have to understand it’s about people being driven to do some bad things, in a city that made them that way.

 That makes for an unforgettable way to start a season.

-So we learned the definition of a cold open and went through some great cold open examples.
+So we learned the definition of this type of scene and went through some great examples.

-Now that you’re a master at writing the cold open, consider what else goes into writing a television pilot for staffing season.
+Now that you’re a master at writing openings, consider what else goes into writing a television pilot for staffing season.